X-Men: The Official Game: Plot

 The X-Jet is shot down by Sentinels upon its arrival in Hong Kong.
-Iceman battles Sentinels and recovers HYDRA's device.
-Magneto arrives and uses the device to incapacitate the Master Mold, which crashes to the ground, but his helmet is knocked off of his head and Magneto is subdued by Jason's telepathic powers.
+Iceman battles Sentinels and recovers Hydra's device.
+Magneto arrives and uses the device to incapacitate Master Mold, which crashes to the ground, but his helmet is knocked off of his head and Magneto is subdued by Jason's telepathic powers.

-Nightcrawler disables the Master Mold's control center, guided by Jason's good half, who helps point the way through the maze of the Mold's body.
-Nightcrawler disables the Master Mold's neural net, changed by Jason to look like a demonic realm.
-Meanwhile, Iceman destroys the core of the Master Mold and Logan - in another of Jason's hallucinations - fights several feral clones of himself, emerging victorious.
-Nightcrawler attempts to save Jason as the Master Mold begins to collapse, but Sabretooth abducts Jason and attempts to make his escape.
+Nightcrawler disables Master Mold's control center, guided by Jason's good half, who helps point the way through the maze of the Mold's body.
+Nightcrawler then disables Master Mold's neural net, changed by Jason to look like a demonic realm.
+Meanwhile, Iceman destroys the core of Master Mold and Logan - in another of Jason's hallucinations - fights several feral clones of himself, emerging victorious.
+Nightcrawler attempts to save Jason as Master Mold begins to collapse, but Sabretooth abducts Jason and attempts to make his escape.
 Logan tracks Sabretooth's scent and confronts him while Kurt escapes with Jason.
 The two have a vicious battle, ending with Logan throwing Sabretooth from a great height to be impaled below.
 Jason dies, thanking Nightcrawler for saving him.
 Magneto leaves, vowing that his next encounter with the X-Men will be as an enemy.